christophevg/reactive-c/README.md

 **Note**: Besides `just`, which accepts a single argument, and `both` which accepts two arguments, the generic `each` accepts a variable number of arguments.
 The former are macro's transforming them in calls to `each`.

-**Note**: The `observe` constructor is in fact also a collection of macro's.
-Depending on the number of arguments, if actually calls different `observe` implementations.
+**Note**: The `observe` constructor is in fact a collection of macro's.
+Depending on the number of arguments, it actually calls different `observe` implementations.
 Given a single argument, the argument is treated as a _value_.
-Because each value must be referenced and cast to `void*`, the macro expansion will take care of this, allowing a clean call to `observe` simply passing the variable name.
+Because _every_ value must be referenced and cast to `void*` or `unknown_t`, the macro expansion will take care of this, allowing a clean call to `observe` simply passing the variable name.
 With two arguments, the first argument is a _list of observables_ and the second an _observer_ (function) _that doesn't produce output_.
 Adding a third argument defines the _type_ of the output produced by the observer (function).
-Finally, a fourth argument can be used to turn the output type in an array of the given _size_.
+Finally, a fourth argument can be used to turn the output _type_ in an array of the given _size_.

-When we now update the initial temperature, the two observers will be triggered and will compute the temperature in Fahrenheit and display both values.
+When we update the initial temperature, the two observers will be triggered and will compute the temperature in Fahrenheit and display both values.

 ```c
 temp_update(19);
 // output: observable was updated to 19.000000C/66.200000F
 ```

 Although simple at first sight, this construction already introduces an important problem with observers: **glitches**.
 To understand this problem, we need to introduce the concept of a **dependency graph**.
-The three observables depend on each other: `temp_f` depends on `observable_temp` and `display` the both of them.
+Three observables depend on each other: `temp_f` depends on `observable_temp` and `display` on both of them.
 We can visualize these dependencies in graph:

 ```
                 level